WillPower3309/dotfiles/README.md

 ### Note ###
 - VSCode dotfiles settings.json goes in folder "User" in vscode config folder
 - Use Breeze Dark as look and feel theme to get transparent left click menus
+- Must have splash screen set to "None", otherwise i3/feh will take a while to set wallpaper